Tomasdfgh/AutoConvNet/README.md

 AutoConvNet simplifies the complexities of CNN model training, putting the power of deep learning at your fingertips.
 Go nuts!

 ## Code Base Overview:
-In the following sections, I'll provide an overview of the code that constitutes AutoConvNet.
-As indicated in the list of libraries and frameworks used, the AutoConvNet UI is constructed using TKinter, with a focus on the ttk library for enhanced GUI elements.
-The backend functionalities, responsible for tasks like converting data into tensor arrays, configuring the model, and conducting training, heavily rely on torch and torchvision.
+In the upcoming sections, I'll present a comprehensive overview of the code constituting AutoConvNet.
+As highlighted in the list of libraries and frameworks used, the AutoConvNet UI is developed using TKinter, with a specific emphasis on the ttk library for enhanced GUI elements.
+The backend functionalities, responsible for tasks such as converting data into tensor arrays, configuring the model, and conducting training, heavily leverage torch and torchvision.

-#### the Convolutional Network class and Dynamically add on custom Conv or Dense Layers
+#### Dynamic Addition of Convolutional or Fully Connected Layers
 The very first question I had when making AutoConvNet is how could I build it to provide users the ability to add on as many conv layers or fully connected layers as they wish.
 The method to approach that is using the nn.ModuleList().
 Take a look below for the CNN class constructor:
 ```python
 class ReplicaConvolutionalNetwork(nn.Module):